 A 50-year-old gentleman presented with gradual onset of epigastric pain for three days which later became generalized and associated with nausea, vomiting and no bowel output for one day.
 On examination, his abdomen was distended, tense and guarded with generalized tenderness.
 Erect chest X-ray showed air under diaphragm and otherwise clear lung fields.
 He was posted for emergency laparotomy for perforated gastric ulcer under GA.
 Pre-morbidly, he was a chronic smoker with frequent difficulty in breathing without proper follow-up.

-Induction of anaesthesia was uneventful and he was intubated with a cuffed endotracheal tube (ETT) size 7.5mm anchored at 22cm.
+Induction of anesthesia was uneventful and he was intubated with a cuffed endotracheal tube (ETT) size 7.5mm anchored at 22cm.
 Air entry was equal bilaterally post-intubation.
 Initial ventilator setting was minute ventilation 5 L/min (tidal volume ~330mL), rate 15/min and Inspiration: Expiration ratio of 1:2 with Fraction of inspired oxygen of 1.0 (estimated weight 55kg, nitrous oxide was not used in view of pneumoperitoneum and there was no “Air” option for this ventilator).
-Anaesthesia was maintained with Sevoflurane to achieve MAC of 0.9-1.0.
+Anesthesia was maintained with Sevoflurane to achieve MAC of 0.9-1.0.

-However, 15 minutes post-induction it was noted that end-tidal carbon dioxide (etCO2) level was high (44-46 cmH2O) and progressively increased (52-58 cmH2O) even after abdominal cavity was opened by surgeon.
+However, 15 minutes post-induction it was noted that end-tidal carbon dioxide (EtCO2) level was high (44-46 cmH2O mmHg???) and progressively increased (52-58 cmH2OmmHg???) even after abdominal cavity was opened by surgeon.
 Repeated auscultations showed equal air entry bilaterally with no adventitious sound.

 Corrective measures were taken including increased set respiratory rate at 25/min, I:E ratio 1:3, increased minute ventilation to achieve tidal volume ~450mL, manual hyperventilation and re-anchoring of ETT at 21cm with the thought of possible endobronchial migration of tube.
 There was no increased resistance noted during hand ventilation.
 Trial of metered-dose inhaler salbutamol was also given but no improvement was seen.
 Besides, kinking and mucous plus obstruction of ETT were ruled out and circuit were checked to ensure no leaking.
-Minimum alveolar concentration (MAC) was kept at 0.9-1.0 to prevent hypercapnoea due to light anaesthesia.
+Minimum alveolar concentration (MAC) was kept at 0.9-1.0 to prevent hypercapnia due to light anesthesia.
 Oxygen saturation maintained 100% throughout event and patient remained normothermia.

-Nevertheless, etCO2 level persistently increased to highest at 92 cmH2O 1.5 hour after induction.
+Nevertheless, EtCO2 level persistently increased to highest at 92 mmHg 1.5 hour after induction.
 By then, auscultation of lungs revealed generalized reduced air entry over right lung.
 There was no rhonchi or prolonged expiratory phase and peak inspiratory pressure (PIP) remained around 18 cmH2O.
 Chest expansion was also reduced over right lung with trachea deviation to left.
 However, there was no hyper-resonance on percussion.

-Haemodynamically, he was hypotensive with systolic blood pressure (SBP) ranging 70-100mmHg and diastolic blood pressure (DBP) of 42-64mmHg with tachycardia despite vigorous fluid infusion and vasopressors.
+Hemodynamically, he was hypotensive with systolic blood pressure (SBP) ranging 70-100mmHg and diastolic blood pressure (DBP) of 42-64mmHg with tachycardia despite vigorous fluid infusion and vasopressors.
 These could be attributed to his sepsis and hypovolemia but could also be a sign of tension pneumothorax.
 Lung ultrasound was done which showed absence of lung sliding and presence of bar-code sign over right upper zone of lung.

 A diagnosis of right tension pneumothorax was made combining all the clinical features and ultrasound findings.
-An emergency needle thoracocentensis was immediately done at right mid-clavicular line, second intercostal space which confirmed the diagnosis with presence of gush of air.
+An emergency needle thoracentesis was immediately done at right mid-clavicular line, second intercostal space which confirmed the diagnosis with presence of gush of air.
 Right chest tube was then inserted intra-operatively.
-Post-chest tube insertion, etCO2 level came down to 44cmH2O initially but increased back to 59cmH2O.
+Post-chest tube insertion, etCO2 level came down to 44mmHg initially but increased back to 59mmHg.
 He also required low dose noradrenaline which was weaned off on day one post-operation.

 Post-operatively, patient was admitted to intensive care unit (ICU) for observation and weaning.